 As nasty as she wanna be, CupcakKe is still a gentle one.
-A closer look at her lyrics shows that they are moral.
-"Biggie Smalls" is not only one of the pop songs on the album: it is a hymn to all kinds of bodies, and a charge against the canons of beauty.
+A closer look at her lyrics testifies about her ethics.
+"Biggie Smalls" is not only the pop song of the album: it is a hymn to all kinds of bodies, and a charge against the canons of beauty.
 "Barcodes" defends the right for women to control their sexuality, be it only dedicated to pleasure.
-At the end of the day, this is conscious rap.
-As soon as with her first song, "Scraps", Harris talks about the sufferings in the world.
+As soon as with "Scraps", the first song, Harris talks about the world sufferings.
 She describes in a raw way the context in which she grew up – as a teenager, she's been homeless for a while – and she spits at her absent father.
-And with a new episode of her "Reality" series, she delivers some kind of social report, a cappella.
+And with a new episode of her "Reality" series, she delivers social comments, a cappella.

 As a matter of fact, this is some kind of conscious rap.
 Queen Elizabitch, as CupcakKe's other projects, tells us an old story: the one about the oppressed - the poor, the black, the women, and the ugly, all of them - and their never-ending battles.
 At the end of the day, the only distinguishing feature of the rapper is her banalization of pornography, a sign of our times.